monkvision/monkjs/documentation/docs/photo-capture-workflow.md

 ### Blocking Compliance
-By default, the compliance in the `PhotoCapture` component is blocking, meaning that the user can't complete the Photo Capture wofklow if there are still some images that are not compliant.
+By default, the compliance in the `PhotoCapture` component is blocking, meaning that the user can't complete the Photo Capture worfklow if there are still some images that are not compliant.
 They will need to retake non-compliant picture until every Sight's picture is compliant in order to finish the process.
 To disable this feature and allow the user to skip the retaking process, simply set the `allowSkipRetake` prop to `true`.